sjbennett123/polarlarp/content/events/_index.md

     type: Weekend Event
   -
     date: September 22
-    title: The Winter harvest of Vindale
+    title: The Winter Harvest of Vindale
     ig_location:  To Be Determined
     oog_location: To Be Determined
     event_director: Danielle Regula